buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcOuterBoundaryCurve.md

 # IfcOuterBoundaryCurve

-The IfcOuterBoundaryCurve defines the outer boundary of a bounded surface.
+The IfcOuterBoundaryCurve defines the outer boundary of a bounded surface.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-42:1992